Call for Papers

 A full paper is a complete scholarly research report that could reasonably be submitted for publication in a public working paper data base such as SSRN.

-Papers will be subject to a double-blind review process by the Scientific Committee, so please do not include a cover page with your submission.
+Papers will be subject to a double-blind review process by the Scientific Committee.
+So please do NOT include neither a cover page with your submission, nor any type of information that can identify you (no name, no address, no e-mail address, no acknowledgments or thanks).
 Information typically provided on a cover page will be entered on the on-line submission form.

 Papers can only be submitted electronically via this website (please see the page “submission” and follow the instructions on the on-line submission pages).
 Abstracts will be included in the congress book, so they should not exceed 1.500 characters.